 Customer Data Platform use cases: Media

 Customers expect media brands to create seamless, contextual, and concurrent experiences across every device, which cannot be achieved with legacy systems unable to collect and activate data from every channel.
-This blog covers common use cases to help media brands determine which CDP features are relevant and find the CDP that will help them meet current and future business needs.
+Use these common use cases to help you determine which CDP features are relevant and find the CDP that will help them meet current and future business needs.

 Customers engage with media brands across one mobile, desktop, and connected devices throughout their day, with an average screen time totaling up to more than ten hours per day.
 As media has become a critical part of customers' daily lives, customers' expectations have risen and brands are tasked with creating seamless, contextual, and concurrent experiences across every device.
 This represents a big opportunity and a big challenge for media companies, especially those looking to engage customers across mobile and OTT channels.